skjafor/protedge/README.md

   * "raw_Aug4_toi.txt" - downloaded from http://www.timesofisrael.com/fallen-idf-soldiers-in-operation-protective-edge/
 * "scripts raw scrape" - scripts (Python) to scrape the files TODO: alter so that the download+scraping is done automatically.
 Already done for "alakhbar".
 * "data parsed" - data parsed by the Python scripts
 * "combined_akhbar_toisrael.txt" - a single file with the parsed data for Palestinians and Israeli soldiers.
-TODO: apparently, there are only 56 Israeli soldiers, check
 * "script_draw.R" - R script to process data and draw plots
 * "plots" - plots
   * "p_protedge_sim_noisraeli.png" - scatterplot, with simulated data, no datapoints for Israeli soldiers